Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Numerical Experiments and Results

-In this section, we present simulation results focusing on the system performance when applying the proposed PR-HS/MRT scheme.
-The results include improved effective SNR, channel capacity and SER; the comparison of EW and global polarization reconfiguration schemes in terms of performance and selected Tx antenna indices; and verification of the theoretically derived SER in PR-HS/MRT via Monte-Carlo simulations.
-Unless otherwise stated, following system parameters will be used: $\bar{\Gamma}={\rm 20~dB}, N_t=8$ and $N_r=2$ (MRC).
+In this section, we present simulation results focusing on the system performance when applying the proposed PR-HS-MIMO scheme.
+The results include improvement in channel capacity; and the comparison of EW and global polarization reconfiguration schemes in terms of channel capacity and selected Tx antenna indices.
+In the simulation, $N_t = 8$; $L_t = N_r \in \{1,2, ..., 8\}$; and we compare the PR-HS-MIMO channel capacity in (\ref{eq:C_PR-HS_EW}) and (\ref{eq:C_PR-HS_G}) rather than the sum of squared singular values in (\ref{eq:gamma_sum_PR-HS_EW}) and (\ref{eq:gamma_sum_PR-HS_G}) to select $L_t$ polarization reconfigurable Tx antenna indices.
+The reason is that for $N_t = 8$ total Tx antenna elements, directly comparing channel capacity has insignificant increase of the complexity beyond that of comparing the sum of squared singular values; whereas, the former provides the more appropriate hybrid selection of Tx antenna indices with the concomitant better improvement of channel capacity than the latter.

-Simulation results in Fig. \ref{fig:cdfLt1toLt8} show the impact of PR-HS/MRT schemes on the channel capacity.
-Regardless of the number of selected Tx antenna elements, $L_t$, the proposed PR-HS/MRT schemes outperform the conventional HS/MRT without polarization reconfiguration,i.e., the case of Random Polarization in the legend of Fig. \ref{fig:cdfLt1toLt8}, by around 1 bit/s/Hz.
-Further, it is verified that EW polarization reconfiguration (Scheme-1) has better performance than global polarization reconfiguration (Scheme-2).
-However, the difference in performance decreases as $L_t$ increases.
-Hence, global polarization reconfiguration can also be a good suboptimal scheme considering the lower complexity and computation time than those of EW polarization reconfiguration, in particular, when $L_t \geq 4$ in the scenario of Fig. \ref{fig:cdfLt1toLt8}.
+Simulation results in Fig. \ref{fig:cdfLt1toLt8} show the impact of PR-HS-MIMO schemes on the channel capacity.
+Regardless of the number of selected Tx antenna elements, $L_t$, the proposed PR-HS-MIMO schemes outperform the conventional HS-MIMO scheme without polarization reconfiguration, i.e., the case of Random polarization in the legend of Fig. \ref{fig:cdfLt1toLt8}.
+The benefit of adopting polarization reconfigurable antenna elements becomes enlarged as $L_t$ increases.
+Further, it is verified that EW polarization reconfiguration has better performance than global polarization reconfiguration although the difference in performance is not substantial in the scenario that $N_t = 8$.
+Hence, global polarization reconfiguration can also be a good suboptimal scheme considering the lower complexity and computation time than those of EW polarization reconfiguration.

-Effective SER in PR-HS/MRT is also significantly lower than that in conventional HS/MRT, showing approximately 3 dB SNR gain to for $10^{-3}$ SER in every case of $L_t$, as described in Fig. \ref{fig:SERLt1toLt8}.
-The SER curves are based on the analytical result in (\ref{eq:AveSER}) considering QPSK modulation as a baseline.
-Besides, the difference in SER performance between EW and global polarization reconfiguration schemes is inconsiderable for a variety of $L_t$ in the scenario of Fig. \ref{fig:SERLt1toLt8}.
-This is not surprising, given the straigthforward mapping between SNR and SER for the chosen modulation.

-Monte-Carlo simulation results in Fig. \ref{fig:serLt1toLt8} validate the analytical SER curves based on (\ref{eq:AveSER}).
-SER curves are generated via Monte-Carlo simulation, where $10^7$ randomly generated symbols are transmitted based on PR-HS/MRT at the Tx, and MRC at the Rx.
-The scenarios of $L_t=1, 2,5$ and $8$ are considered, and SER curves resulted in Monte-Carlo simulation shows good agreement with the analytical ones with with average SER.